 Unfortunately, there’s no such quick and easy service for individuals.
 Many of the available online verification systems are just as sketchy as the people who are attempting to pass the checks off as legitimate, so it’s not always a safe bet.

-However, you can call the financial institutions just as a bank would in order to verify funds.
+However, you can call the financial institutions just as a bank customer service agent would in order to verify funds.
 Just be sure to have the check in front of you.
 An in-person visit works as well.
 At the same time, some banks will refuse to share their customer information with you, even if it’s just a simple verification of funds.

 Some individuals may prefer to cash the check they received at the issuing institution, even though a fee typically applies.
 This can help set to rest any doubts you may have about the check being legitimate.